-I have a BSc in Pharmacology from King's College London.
+I have a BSc (Hons) in Pharmacology from King's College London.
 I did A levels in Biology, Chemistry and Physics

 I wanted to find a career that made use of my degree.
 My father was a consultant paediatrician and he initially suggested the role of a medical sales representative.
 Once I spent a day shadowing a rep I realised this was, for me, a much more preferable alternative to working in a lab.

 I work as part of a team with 1 other colleagues who I meet up with once a week to discuss our objectives for that week.
 However a sales representative's job entails spending significant time on your own, whether on the road or waiting to see customers.
 This is an aspect of the job which some people find difficult to deal with.

 one sense being a medical rep can be a very social job as you are hoping to

 meet customers every day however unlike an office you are on your own generally